 How AC Solar Works

-Noosa Electric Co provides an Advanced On-Grid AC Solar Solution suitable for Australian homes and businesses.
-We service Noosa and surrounding suburbs.
-On this page, we provide information to help you understand how AC solar works and how it is different from other solar approaches.
+Noosa Electric Co provides an Enphase Microinverter AC Solar System suitable for Australian homes and businesses.
+On this page, we provide information to help you understand why we provide AC solar solutions, and how they are different from other approaches to solar power.

 Solar – A Broad Overview

-DC solar arranged in a ‘series’ circuit has all electrons flowing through the same circuit.
-Connected panel to panel, this circuit leads electricity as DC to a single inverter, where it is transformed into AC suitable for use inside the home.
+DC solar is arranged in a ‘series’ circuit – connected panel to panel, this circuit leads electricity as DC to a single inverter inside the home, where it is transformed into AC power.

-An AC Solar installation works in a different way.
-Each solar cell has a micoinverter which converts DC to AC at the solar cell.
-By working with AC and enabling the solar cells to operate individually, a range of advantages are unlocked in safety, efficiency, scalability and longevity.
+AC Solar works in a different way.
+Each solar cell has a microinverter which converts DC to AC at the solar cell.
+This significant distinction opens up a wide range of benefits in safety and capability.

 In a DC Solar system, the series circuit can lead to high DC voltages on the rooftop.
 This is due to the fact that the solar cells are linked together in series.
 This can result in DC voltages of up to 600 (Residential) – 1000 (Commercial) Volts DC on the roof.